Commercial Pest Control: It's The Law

 When it comes to school safety, pest management is a vital, yet often overlooked, piece of the puzzle.
 It is hard to fully quantify the dangers pests present to students.
 When wasps sting, they don't usually leave more than a painful welt on the skin but some children are highly allergic to wasp stings, and the result of a sting can become a serious matter.
 When fire ants leave bites on the skin, most children simply go somewhere else so those ants can't bite them.
 But fire ant venom can be dangerous for some children.
 This is just the tip of a very large iceberg.
 Bed bugs are becoming a nightmare for parents as these blood-eating pests move from home to home by way of the public school system.
-Cockroaches, rodents, flies, and other dirty pests create illness when they get into cafeteria kitchens and food storage areas.
+Dirty pests like cockroaches, rodents, and flies spread illness when they get into cafeteria kitchens and food storage areas.
 Tick-related diseases are becoming more of a prominent blip on the radar of state health officials.
 And the list goes on and on.
 That is why lawmakers have signed into law regulations to protect students from pest-related threats.

 Integrated Pest Management, also referred to as Integrated Pest Control, is a methodology of pest management that uses ecosystem-based strategies to create conditions for long-term pest prevention.
 It consists of biological control, modification of cultural practices, habitat manipulation, and the use of less vulnerable vegetation.
 It is a smart, environmentally sensitive, and holistic approach to pest control.

 Yes.
 It is sometimes necessary to use pesticides to prevent pest issues but pest control technicians who adhere to IPM principles only use pesticides as a last resort, and only pesticides that are considered least-toxic.
 When these products are applied, they are done according to all safety guidelines and parameters established by industry experts.